pearcej/cppds/_sources/Trees/AVLTreeImplementation.rst

 The new ``updateBalance`` method is where most of the work is done.
-This implements the recursive procedure we just described.
 The ``updateBalance`` method first checks to see if the current node is out of balance enough to require rebalancing (line 16).
 If that is the case then the rebalancing is done and no further updating to